OUR TEAM

 Project Manager

-Wanda is a Chartered Marine Scientist with extensive expertise across academia, industry, and the charity sector.
-She holds a master’s degree in Marine and Lacustrine Science and Management from Vrije Universiteit Brussel (VUB) and has worked as a research assistant at the Royal Netherlands Institute of Sea Research (NIOZ) and as a marine environmental consultant in offshore and coastal waters.
+Wanda is a Chartered Marine Scientist with extensive experience spanning academia, industry, and the charity sector.
+She holds a Master’s degree in Marine and Lacustrine Science and Management from Vrije Universiteit Brussel (VUB).
+Her early career included roles as a research assistant at the Royal Netherlands Institute of Sea Research (NIOZ) and as a marine environmental consultant, working across both offshore and coastal environments.

 Cem Gulacar